top of page

 Olympia Oyster Restoration

-FOMB partnered with Puget Sound Restoration Fund to initiate restoring native Olympia oysters to Miller Bay.
-The small Olympia oysters make a big impact on the ecological functioning of a larger ecosystem.
+FOMB partnered with Puget Sound Restoration Fund to restore native Olympia oysters to Miller Bay.
+These small Olympia oysters make a big impact on the ecological functioning of a larger ecosystem.
 They filter and clean the water, provide habitat for other marine life, absorb carbon, and produce micro-organisms that are critical for many invertebrates.
-Annual evaluations have proven oysters will spawn in our bay!
+Annual evaluations since 2018 of 2 monitoring stations in Miller Bay (at Clam Island and Grover’s Creek) proved oysters will spawn in our bay!

 trailhead.jpg